Built City Speaker Series: Triple Net Leases - Can Neighborhoods Survive Them?

 Join our panel and lively discussion to learn more about insight and policy reform for small business in the wake of Vancouver’s Triple Net Leases.
-RAIC Thought Leader and Moderator Gloria Venczel will guide discussion following presentations from David Nishi-Bellingham, BC Director, AEC Property Tax, Jane and Karen Tenant, sisters/co-owners of Chocolate Mousse on Robson St., Michelle Barile, Executive Director of the West Broadway BIA and Marianne Amodio, Architect of the Hollywood Theatre Revitalization.
+RAIC Thought Leader and Moderator Gloria Venczel will guide discussion following presentations from David Nishi- Beckingham, BC Director, AEC Property Tax, Jane and Karen Tennant, sisters/co-owners of Chocolate Mousse on Robson St., Michelle Barile, Executive Director of the West Broadway BIA and Marianne Amodio, Architect of the Hollywood Theatre Revitalization.

 Date: Thursday, January 31, 2019

 Admission: *$12 Early Bird, $19 General Admission, **$10 RAIC + MOV Members.